SujithaReddyChinta/Face-Recognition-based-Smart-Attendance-System/README.md

 - Navigate to your folder:  cd <your-project-folder>

-- Install requirements:  pip install -r requirements.txt You might come across an error with dlib.
+- Install requirements:  pip install -r requirements.txt

+   You might come across an error with dlib.
 I installed it locally.
-Note: dlib only works on python version 3.9 and 3.10, it wouldn't with versions higher than that.
+Note: dlib only works on python version 3.9 and 3.10, it wouldn't work with versions higher than that.

 - Install other libraries: pip install -U face-recognition face_recognition_models opencv-python streamlit numpy scipy pandas matplotlib seaborn gudhi ultralytics